Aletheie/MyDesigns/README.md

 I came up with designs for projects I would like to code in the near future.
 The designs are not yet complete.
 I will add more here over time.

+At the beginning of my journey I used the opensource app "Penpot" for my designs, but nowadays I use Figma.

 ## Personal Web

 I purchased a [domain](http://anickaloves.yachts) and would like not to leave it empty, I would also like to do some more advanced project including a blog.
 The text in the design is random and I have still a few more pages to design.